negoescudaniel/ESP32ClimateTelegramBot/README.md

 The local display shows the values for temperature(°C) and the relative humidity(%) given by the AHT21 sensor.
 The display is updated every 2 seconds.

-## Installation

-1. Clone the Repository
-2. Install Required Libraries
-3. Flash the ESP32(and Arduino Uno)
-4. Configure Telegram Bot - Create a new bot on Telegram via BotFather and obtain your bot token and update your bot token and Wi-Fi credentials in the code files.

 ## Hardware Components